 If you skip meals frequently, your metabolism will slow down.
 This means that you will end up burning fewer calories, which could lead to weight gain.

 Ironic, really – skipping meals means that you’ll eat less food, but that you might pack on more weight when you resume eating your regular diet.

 Skipping meals can also lead to fatigue and low energy, simply because you won’t be getting the nutrients that you need to be healthy and energetic.

 Some people believe that snacking is great for building metabolism; others believe that it’s unhealthy.
 Ultimately, it boils down to what you’re snacking on, how often you’re snacking, and how you’re snacking.

-One reason that snacking is considered unhealthy is because most ‘snack foods’ are dreadfully terrible for the body.
-A traditional snack food is highly processed, and usually very sugary, salty, or oily – or all three!
+One reason that snacking is considered unhealthy is that most ‘snack foods’ are dreadfully terrible for the body.
+Traditional snack food is highly processed, and usually very sugary, salty, or oily – or all three!
 Eating these unhealthy snack foods at any time can wreak havoc on your health.

 One rumor is that snacking boosts your metabolism, but the research shows that this might not be the case.

 Snacking at night time is also bad news because your metabolism is already lower.
 This means that you won’t be able to absorb the nutrients from your snacks as easily, and you’ll be more likely to put on extra calories.

 An unhealthy diet can be simply one that doesn’t have any fruits or vegetables in it.
 Fruits and vegetables provide us with a vast array of different nutrients that can help all aspects of our health.

 People who avoid fruits and vegetables, and prefer to focus on meats, processed foods, or grains, are simply not going to have the same nutritional profile as people who eat fruits and vegetables.